Shiyao-611/wesley-shiyao.wang.github.io/_pages/includes/intro.md

 My research interests lie at the intersection of **behavioral science** and **computational methods**.
 Currently, I focus on the following 2 lines:

-- Natural and Societal Shocks to Human Behaviors
+- Causal inference

-I study how large-scale **exogenous shocks** (i.e. natural disasters, social policy) affect human behavior and decision-making.
-This line of research aims to understand the behavioral responses to unanticipated shocks.
+I study how large-scale **exogenous shocks—such as natural disasters, childhood adverse experiences, and social policies**—causally shape human behaviors and decision-making.
+My research leverages causal inference methods to uncover how these shocks contribute to social inequalities and biases.

-- Computational Methods to Social Cognition
+- Computational Methods and Social Perception
 I use **computational methods**, particularly **natural language processing (NLP)**, to examine how **social perceptions** and **stereotypes** evolve over time.
-This line of work investigates what drives these shifts in thought and behavior.
+This line of work seeks to uncover the origins that shape and sustain changes in human beliefs.

-- Human–AI Interaction
-I further plan to explore how emerging **AI technologies** reshape human behavior, cognition, and social norms.

 ## 📚 Ongoing Research Papers
-- Early life Diaster Exposure and Long-term Health Risk Effect: A Life-span Empirical Evidence from China *with Xinzhen Zhang et al*, **Under Review**
+- Early life Diaster Exposure and Long-term Health Risk Effect: A Life-span Empirical Evidence from China *with Xinzhen Zhang et al*, **Under Review** at Journal of Environmental Economics and Management (IF 5.9)

 - Gender Differences in Positions: Evidence from Civil Servants Recruitment , *with Hanyu Zhu and Junjian Yi*, **Forthcoming**